Ai33L/gfs_dynamical_core/docs/installation.rst

 ..
 NOTE::
     If you are not using Anaconda, please ensure you have the libpython library installed.
-    See the next section for instructions to install libpython.

 This is the simplest way to install the gfs_dynamical_core package and does not require a compiler on your system.
 However, as pip installs wheels for a generic system architecture, installing via pip